Sulles/AIOServer/README.md

 Two options here: either TUI (Text User Interface) or Client

 ### Background
-All connections will operate over aiohttp websocket connections (which may or may not be TCP/TLS sockets)
+All connections will operate over asyncio TCP connections

 All threads will have their own asyncio event loop